0xSP4CE/0xSP4CE/README.md

 pre## 👋 Hi !

-I build things sometimes useful, sometimes just for fun.
+I build things—sometimes useful, sometimes just for fun.

-I specialize in building modern, responsive web interfaces with **Vue.js** and **Tailwind CSS**.
-These are my go-to tools for crafting fast, beautiful, and maintainable frontends.
+I'm a fullstack developer who loves crafting modern, responsive web interfaces using Vue.js, Nuxt, and Tailwind CSS.
+These tools are my go-to for building fast, elegant, and maintainable frontends.

-On the backend, I often use **Laravel**, and I love working with **Linux servers** from setting them up to automating deployments and managing infrastructure.

-## 🌱 My Projects

-### **Automated Outlook Signature System**
-PowerShell script that generates dynamic HTML email signatures based on Active Directory data, deployed via GPO on Windows Server.

-### **VPS Monitoring Dashboard**
-A frontend dashboard built in **Vue.js** + **Tailwind CSS**, using **Axios** to fetch real-time data, for monitoring server stats and health on a personal Linux VPS.
+On the backend, I work primarily with Node.js (Express) and sometimes Laravel, depending on the project.
+I enjoy designing robust APIs and making sure everything runs smoothly behind the scenes.

+I'm also comfortable managing Linux servers, whether it's setting them up from scratch, automating deployments, or fine-tuning infrastructure for performance and reliability.

 ## 🚀 Tech Stack